Problems & Complaints

 Complaints about emergency situations

 If your complaint involves an imminent and serious threat to your health (including but not limited to severe pain, potential loss of life, limb or major bodily function), you or your provider may request an expedited (fast-tracked) review.
 If your complaint qualifies, we will resolve it within three days of receipt.

 After you file a complaint

-Within five business days of receiving your complaint, an HPSM Grievance and Appeals Coordinator will call you to discuss your complaint and review HPSM's complaint process.
+Within five days, we will send an acknowledgement letter confirming receipt of your complaint.
 We will resolve your complaint within 30 days and send you a letter explaining our decision.
 To ask about the status of an existing complaint, call our Grievance and Appeals Unit.

 Any services that were authorized will continue to be provided until your complaint is resolved.